nextcloud/documentation/index/howto_contribute.rst

   references.
 If you don't know the answer that is OK.
 * Provide screenshots if they add useful information
 * Provide your Web browser version and operating system & version
-* Apply the appropriate Label to your Issue.
-Take some care with this so that it gets the proper attention

 Reporting Documentation Suggestions
 -----------------------------------